SpringStudent/HttpFileShare/README.md

 For convenient file sharing , this project was created.

-* Share a local file instantly via an HTTP address with just one click!
+* Convenient:Share a local file instantly via an HTTP address with just one click!
-* No need to transfer files via FTP or WeChat servers.
+* Safe:No need to transfer files via FTP or WeChat servers.

 #### Parameters Explanation